-From quality circles to cost cutting committees, industry has never been so sensitive to the need to follow the most cost-effective practices in order to compete and survive.
-Recognising this trend, most recent publications from the Copper Development Association (CDA) have emphasised production and lifetime economies as a paramount advantage.
+Industry is always keen to seek out cost-effective practices to compete and survive.
+Recognizing this trend, publications from the Copper Development Association (CDA) have emphasized production and lifetime economies as a paramount advantage.

-A new series of books has been introduced giving guidance on the best ways in which high conductivity copper can be specified by electrical engineers.
-It may be thought that after five thousand years of use, the technology of copper should be fairly well understood.
-This is true, but there are still many material considerations to be evaluated when electrical equipment is being designed.
+After five thousand years of use, the technology of copper should be fairly well understood, and whilst this is true, there are still many considerations to be taken into account when electrical equipment is being designed.

-Energy for most electronic equipment is now provided by switched mode power supplies, a solid state power management system that gives close control of voltage requirements.
-These select the required power from each wave of AC power supplied from the utility.
-This sets up distortions in the waveform giving current harmonics at frequencies that are not accurately measured by conventional instruments.
-It can also result in the disturbance of power flow in conventional three-phase installations such that abnormally high currents can be present in the neutral conductor.
-Conventional practice has been to consider downsizing the neutral conductors because they were not expected to carry the full current of phase conductors.
-They are now often found to be overheating, however.
-Experience in many installations is proving the need for twin or double-sized neutral cables.
-This has generated a need for five-core power cables that is only being met by specialist makers at the moment (figure 1).
+Energy for most electronic equipment is provided by switched-mode power supplies, a solid-state power management system that gives close control of voltage requirements.
+These select the required power from each wave of AC power supplied from the utility, setting up distortions in the waveform and giving current harmonics at frequencies that are not accurately measured by conventional instruments.
+It can also result in the disturbance of power flow in conventional three-phase installations, such that abnormally high currents can be present in the neutral conductor.
+Conventional practice has been to consider downsizing the neutral conductors because they were not expected to carry the full current of phase conductors, through overheating, however, experience in many installations has proven the need for twin or double-sized neutral cables.
+This generated a need for five-core power cables that are only being met by specialist makers (figure 1).

 Figure 1.
 Five-core cable developed to handle modern power requirements.